A Great Way to Learn New Skills and Meet New People

-Voluntary efforts of interested persons maintain the tracks, crew the trains, restore and paint the carriages, serve refreshments and sell the tickets.
-Share the thrills of building and operating this unique and fascinating railway.
+Volunteers maintain the tracks, crew the trains, restore and paint the carriages, serve refreshments and sell the tickets.
+You can share in the thrills of building and operating this unique and fascinating railway by becoming a volunteer!

-No matter what qualifications a volunteer may bring, it is certain they can find work that is both rewarding and of tremendous value to the society.
+No matter what qualifications you may bring, it is certain you can find work that is both rewarding and of tremendous value to the society.
 Even where the society already has someone performing a unique or specialised task, no offer of assistance will ever be rejected.

 The skills required are wide and varied.
-Members are able to participate in all aspects of the activities taking place in and around the BR and can help out in any way.
-Any trade skills or specialised knowledge can be put to use around the railway, restoring locos or rollingstock, track maintenance, crewing trains, selling tickets along with many other possibilities.
+Members are able to participate in all aspects of the activities taking place in and around the Bellarine Railway and can help out in any way.
+Any trade skills or specialised knowledge can be put to use around the railway, restoring locomotives or rollingstock, track maintenance, crewing trains, selling tickets along with many other possibilities.